EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 = How do I add saved tabs? =
 To add a saved tab, go to the 'Custom Product Tabs for WooCommerce' page found under the Settings menu and click the "Add Tab" button.

-= How do I apply a saved tab? =
+= How do I add a saved tab? =
-To apply a saved tab to a product, go to the custom tabs section on the edit product screen, click the 'Apply a Saved Tab' button above the tab, and choose which tab you would like to apply.
+To add a saved tab to a product, go to the custom tabs section on the edit product screen, click the 'Add a Saved Tab' button above the tab, and choose which tab you would like to add.

 = What does overriding a saved tab do? =
 When using a saved tab on the product page, a checkbox appears with the message 'Override saved tab.'
 If you click this checkbox (and save), the tab will no longer be affected by updates to the saved tab.